Math classroom decoration ideas

 “How to be a Math Person” - inspirational math classroom decor

 How many times have you heard, "I'm just not a math person" from students when they get stuck?
 No way.
 We are all math people.
 This "How to be a Math Person" poster reminds all students that math is for all of us.
-If you need help making a PDF into a multi-page poster, there is a tutorial here.

 How cute is Ms. Lyons's How to be a Math Person mural?
 Her friend painted it on her classroom wall and totally nailed it!